-Is It Dangerous and Do I need to treat it?
+Is Dry Eye Dangerous?
+Do I need to treat it?

-Dry eye disease is very common, it occurs when you don’t produce sufficient tears, or when your tears evaporate too quickly.
+Dry eye disease is very common.
+It occurs when you don’t produce sufficient tears, or when your tears evaporate too quickly.
 Your eyes may feel irritated, uncomfortable and red.
-They may even feel very watery as it is not uncommon to experience excessive tearing, however because the quality of your tears isn’t good enough, they don’t alleviate your symptoms.
+They may even feel very watery as it is not uncommon to experience excessive tearing.
+However because the tears are of low quality, they don’t alleviate your symptoms.

 While rare, the following complications can result if dry eyes disease is left untreated: